-- identify actors in and explain how globalisation and poverty impact on contemporary development challenges; - critically assess and engage with theoretical and empirical academic work on globalisation and poverty; - describe and evaluate global flows using a recognized empirical approach (e.g. a socioeconomic biography of an everyday object, global value chain analysis) to document the movement and transformation of materials; - recognize how poverty, inequalities and vulnerabilities are conceptualised and measured; - evaluate how different concepts of poverty link to different possible strategies for reducing poverty; - conduct a data and literature search in reliable academic research; - position oneself in an academic debate through reading, discussion and writing;

-- write an argumentative academic paper, based on secondary data collection and a literature review; - develop an original analytical perspective by applying a theoretical approach to gathered data in an academic paper.
+- Identify actors in and explain how globalisation and poverty impact on contemporary development challenges - Critically assess and engage with theoretical and empirical academic work on globalisation and poverty - Describe and evaluate global flows using a recognised empirical approach (e.g. a cultural biography of an everyday object, global value chain analysis) to document the movement and transformation of materials - \bullet Recognise how poverty, inequalities and vulnerabilities are conceptualised and measured - Evaluate how different concepts of poverty link to different possible strategies for reducing poverty - Conduct a data and literature search in reliable academic research - · Position oneself in an academic debate through reading, discussion, and writing - Write an argumentative academic paper, based on secondary data collection and a literature review - Develop an original analytical perspective by applying a theoretical approach to gathered data in an academic paper.